 Hot?
-Here’s all the delicious icy treats you’ll need to keep it cool over summer
+Here’s all the delicious icy treats you’ll need to keep it cool during the warmer weather

 We thought Melbourne had reached its frozen treats peak when Jock's Ice Cream hit us with a dessert wine topaque swirl last year, but now here's Gelateria Primavera, managing to blow our minds one more time with gelati and sorbetti that capture flavours so sharply it's like eating in high definition.
 Melbourne.